Preparing for a Mold Busters Treatment

 Will the treatment damage the paintings I have hanging on the wall?

 No, Mold Busters has never had any problems with the treatment damaging paintings.
 BUT it is important to put black-and-white pictures away, as they can be damaged.
+BUT it is important to remove antique black-and-white photographs with a silver backing during the treatment, as they can be tarnished.

 Do pets need to be removed from the house?